-As described on our Mission page, Humanity 2050 helps society find better ways of addressing the challenges of the Anthropocene.
+Humanity 2050 was dedicated to helping society find better ways of addressing the challenges of the Anthropocene.
 The problems that society faces are so complex that the cognitive capacity of the human mind is easily overwhelmed in the search for solutions—when considering all the elements of potential plans and potential outcomes in a physical world, and when trying to minimize the risk that there will be unforeseen, unintended consequences.

 Special Focus Teams

 As described in our first white paper, “‘Special Focus Teams’ to Help Solve the Problems of the Anthropocene,” special focus teams are small teams dedicated to developing a plan (or set of plans) to address a single, specific challenge of the Anthropocene.
-(Our first test case on climate engineering is described below.)
-These teams differ from other efforts in the way they are allowed the space and time for careful deep thought—working for months or years to analyze the problem, considering risks and alternatives, and proposing an action plan that is realistic yet simple enough to be understood, debated, and modified (as necessary) by citizens and policymakers.
+(We took climate engineering as our first test case.)
+These teams differ from other efforts in the way they are allowed the space and time for careful “multi-cycle thought”—working for months or years to analyze the problem, considering risks and alternatives, and proposing an action plan that is realistic yet simple enough to be understood, debated, and modified (as necessary) by citizens and policymakers.